10 YouTube Video Ideas to Turn All Eyes on You

 Are you marketing a product or service that is more on the technical side?
 If so, it can be helpful to create a short explainer video that puts operations in layman's terms.

-This may be a single video or a series of videos, depending on how in-depth you take the subject matter.
-To make a complicated concept easier to grasp, you might also consider creating an animated explainer video!
+Explainer videos for businesses can either be produced as a one-off or in a series, depending on how in-depth you take the subject matter.
+To make a complicated concept easier to grasp, you might also consider creating an animated explainer video (like the above example from Spotify).

 If you go this route, consider the video production style that works best for your needs.
 You want to make sure your marketing content is reflective of your brand voice and aesthetic, especially if you plan to share the video across your social media channels.